 Where To Stay in The Galapagos Islands

-We opted to use Airbnb during our time in Galapagos and it was perfect.
-We booked this lovely little hostel in San Cristobal for $60 / night, and we stepped it up a notch a bit in Santa Cruz by staying in this beautiful private apartment for $100 / night.
+We opted to stay in hostels during our time in Galapagos and it was perfect.
+We booked this lovely little hostel in San Cristobal for $60 / night.
+You could also step it up a notch a bit in Santa Cruz by staying in this beautiful hotel for $200 / night.

 Both of these places were perfect for us and we highly recommend them, however, there are plenty of other hotels, hostels, and apartments available on Airbnb and other accommodation booking sites like Booking.com.